gk646/raynodes/README.md

 - Quest Tree (for games, DialogueTree and choices)
 - Basic Logic Circuit

 `raynodes` is a component-centric editor meaning that most things happen in and around components.
-In turn nodes are just glorified component containers that you can move around.
+However with the addition custom nodes which allows for even more control you could almost call it a hybrid.

-This choice was made due to a number of reasons:
+This choice of having components was made due to a number of reasons:

 - Having reusable building blocks (components) throughout nodes is good
 - With only a node it's not clear who handles the input and outputs